 17. The mobile game was altered during lockdowns.

 Pokémon Go remains hugely popular, and during the COVID-19 lockdown, the game was adapted to allow people to catch creatures at home.
 This is a big difference from the game which normally requires you to go walking out and about in public!

-As of 2020, there have been 23 animated Pokémon movies, but only one live action film.
+As of 2020, there have been 23 animated Pokémon movies, but only one live-action film.
 This movie, Detective Pikachu, was released in 2019, and features Deadpool’s Ryan Reynolds as the voice of Pikachu.
-It’s a combination which surprisingly works wonders!
+It’s a combination that surprisingly works wonders!